fast/fastpool/README.md

 ## Overview

-Fastpool implements a fast object pool for Async Rust.
+Fastpool provides fast and runtime-agnostic object pools for Async Rust.

+You can read [the docs page](https://docs.rs/fastpool/*/fastpool/) for a complete overview of the library.

 ## Installation